Intro to types of classification algorithms in Machine Learning

-In machine learning and statistics, classification is a supervised learning approach in which the computer program learns from the data input given to it and then uses this learning to classify new observation.
-This data set may simply be bi-class (like identifying whether the person is male or female or that the mail is spam or non-spam) or it may be multi-class too.
-Some examples of classification problems are: speech recognition, handwriting recognition, bio metric identification, document classification etc.
+In machine learning and statistics, classification is a supervised learning approach in which the computer program learns from the input data and then uses this learning to classify new observations.
+This data set may simply be bi-class (like identifying whether the person is male or female or that the mail is spam or non-spam) or it may be multi-class.
+Some practical examples of classification problems are: speech recognition, handwriting recognition, bio metric identification, document classification etc.

-Here we have the types of classification algorithms in Machine Learning:
+Here we have few types of classification algorithms in machine learning:

 - Linear Classifiers: Logistic Regression, Naive Bayes Classifier